How important is it to fix your brand after a PR disaster?

 When a customer complains, the first thing many customers think of doing is refunding the customer or replacing the product, and giving the customer some promotional gifts or vouchers as compensation for their trouble.
 While this fixes the immediate issue, in that the complaining customer walks away happy, it doesn’t solve the real problem.

 The above course of action is good customer service, of course.
 However, if the unhappy customer buys from you again at a later date and has a similar problem, they’re likely to notice a pattern.
 Do you want your brand to be associated with unreliable products?
-A time-strapped customer may decide to choose another brand because they don’t want to take the risk of having to deal with your customer service department, no matter how helpful it is.
-Most people just want a product that works first time, every time.

 If you notice that you are getting lots of complaints about slow delivery, poor packaging or failing products, take those issues seriously.
 Preventing future complaints is just as important as reacting to the complaints you’re getting now.